cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 In some cases, receipts should be "revocable" or "suspendible", after being issued, regardless of their validity period.
 The details of expressing statuses are out of scope for this document.

-# Acknowledgements {#Acknowledgements}

-We would like to thank
-Maik Riechert,
-Jon Geater,
-Mike Jones,
-Mike Prorock,
-Ilari Liusvaara,
-for their contributions (some of which substantial) to this draft and to the initial set of implementations.

 # IANA Considerations

 ## COSE Header Parameter